You are hereHome ›

 The Latter-day Saints’ participation in FACT2000 included a survey of 999 churches randomly chosen from a listing of all congregations in the United States.
 A total of 969 questionnaires were returned for a 97% response rate.
 The church also contributed supplemental survey data for FACT2008.

-View the version of the questionnaire used by the Church of Jesus Christ of Latter Day Saints.
+View the version of the questionnaire used by the Church of Jesus Christ of Latter Day Saints in 2000 guided by researcher Perry Cunningham.

-If you are interested in obtaining specific information about the results of the Latter Day Saints survey, please get in touch with their contact person Perry Cunningham at [email protected].
+If you are interested in obtaining specific information about the results of the Latter Day Saints survey, please get in touch with their contact person Mary Lou McNamara at [email protected]

 If you would like to know more about the Latter Day Saints, visit the denomination's official web site at www.lds.org.